 6. Separate them when you’re not home.

 How about the rest of you?
-What tips do you have for introducing new dogs?
+What tips do you have for introducing a puppy to an older dog?

 Also, see our post on how to introduce your dog to a cat.